Skip to content

 Impedance: what it is and why it matters

-Impedance is the total opposition a circuit presents to alternating current — a complex quantity composed of resistance (R), the real component representing power dissipated or radiated, and reactance (X), the imaginary component representing energy stored and returned by inductive or capacitive elements.
+Impedance is the total opposition a circuit presents to alternating current.
+It is a complex quantity made up of resistance (R), the real component, and reactance (X), the imaginary component associated with energy storage in inductive and capacitive elements.[5]

 Complex impedance notation Z = R ± jX Example: 50 + j17 Ω = 50 ohms resistive with 17 ohms inductive reactance (positive = inductive, negative = capacitive)